wanjia09/COM597_PythonClassProject/README.md

 # COM597_PythonClassProject
 Used datasets from GroupLens to build a simple recommender system using python.
-A class final project I did in Spring 2017.
+A final project for the Community DataScience class(COM597) I did in Spring 2017.